Strange metal from incoherent bosons

 \section{Introduction}

-Arguably the most enduring enigma of the phase diagram of the cuprate superconductors is the strange metal regime observed in optimally-doped and overdoped compounds~\cite{gurvitch1987resistivity,Waszczak_Exp1,cooper2009anomalous}.
-Over a wide temperature and doping region, the Landau Fermi liquid paradigm of transport breaks down, with a resistivity showing a linear-in-$T$ dependence from low temperature up to the melting point of the material~\cite{gurvitch1987resistivity,Waszczak_Exp1,hussey2008phenomenology}.
-Interestingly, such a breakdown of the Fermi Liquid paradigm is observed across a wide variety of materials~\cite{SMTBG20,StewartRMP,rost11_Ruth}.
-Correspondingly, the optical conductivity displays $\omega/T$ scaling~\cite{van2003quantum,lobo2011optical} and exhibits a transport scattering rate given by $\hbar\tau^{-1}\sim k_{B}T$, which is the maximal rate allowed by the Heisenberg uncertainty principle~\cite{zaanen04_Nature,zaanen2019planckian} (also called the Planckian dissipation limit).
-Interestingly, for frequencies lower than the aforementioned transport scattering rate, i.e., $\omega<\tau^{-1}$, the optical conductivity remarkably follows the classic Drude form~\cite{van2003quantum,zaanen2019planckian}, in addition to showing a linear-in-$T$ resistivity.
+One common thread among diverse strongly correlated materials is the emergence of an anomalous metallic state upon destroying superconductivity~\cite{gurvitch1987resistivity,SMTBG20,StewartRMP,rost11_Ruth}.
+This emergent state is referred to as bad metal when the conventional quasiparticle concept becomes invalid at high temperatures~\cite{gurvitch1987resistivity,EmeryVJ:1995es,hussey2004universality}, whereas in strange metal, such anomaly extends down to very low $T$~\cite{cooper2009anomalous}.
+Particularly in cuprates, over a vast temperature-doping region, the resistivity shows a linear-in-$T$ dependence from low temperature up to the melting point of the material~\cite{gurvitch1987resistivity, Waszczak_Exp1,hussey2008phenomenology,AlloulPRB11,AlloulPRL2007}, thus manifesting both bad and strange metallic characteristics.
+This behavior is recently associated with the `Planckian' dissipation rate, $\hbar\tau^{-1}\sim k_{B}T$, which is the maximal dissipation rate allowed by the laws of quantum mechanics~\cite{legros2019universal,bruin2013similarity,zaanen2019planckian,cha2020linear}.
+Interestingly, for frequencies lower than such dissipation rate, i.e., $\omega<\tau^{-1}$, the optical conductivity remarkably follows the classic Drude form~\cite{van2003quantum, zaanen2019planckian}, in addition to showing a linear-in-$T$ resistivity.